stangaaa/recipes/README.md

-an easy ricepis page in html to learn the basics
+an easy recipes page in html to learn the basics

 # recipes